sergiocollado/potpourri/Notes_on_docker.md

 docker run --name=<desired_name> <image>
 ```

-if a os is requested, you can use commands with it
+if a OS is requested, you can use commands with it

 ```
 docker run ubuntu <command like:sleep 42>